bbauska/W3Cx-5of5/README.md

 than 1.79769313486231570e+308 and -Infinity represents values smaller than -1.79769313486231570e+308.

-Finally, Nan represents **not-a-number** values, for example if you try to divide 0 by 0 (type 0/0 in the devtool console).
+Finally, Nan represents <b>not-a-number</b> values, for example if you try to divide 0 by 0 (type 0/0 in the devtool console).

 ```